Overview

 Leuconostoc is used to make the traditional Korean side-dish, kimchi.
 It is also used to make sourdough bread (both incredibly yummy foods).

 Learn more about PEG-40 Hydrogenated Castor OilPropane is a gas derived from petroleum and natural gas.
-It is used as a propellant.
+In cosmetics, its only used as an aerosol propellant (it pushes your product out of the can when you press the nozzle).

 Glycerin is the name for this ingredient in American English.
 British English uses Glycerol/Glycerine.